Dean161/Timebox/docs/_posts/2018-05-06-Requirement Analysis.md

 ## Studying User's needs

 #### First Customer Meeting
-In the run-up to the meeting, we thought about aspects which could be important for the activity tracking app.
-After that, we extracted some questions to get as much important information as possible from the customer.
-Furthermore, those questions should point out aspects, which have not been considered by the customer.
+In the run-up to the meeting, we thought about aspects which could be important for the activity monitoring app.
+After that, we short-listed some questions to get as much important information as possible from the customer.
+Furthermore, those questions could point out aspects which might have not been considered by the customer.

-In the following you can find a exemplary selection of questions asked during the meeting:
+The following paragraph is and exemplary selection of questions asked during the meeting:
-  * Should the app work on-/ offline?
+>  * Should the app work on-/ offline?
-  * With which Android versions should the app be compatible?
+>  * With which Android versions should the app be compatible?
-  * Should the app be useable from lock screen?
+>  * Should the app be useable from lock screen?
-  * Should we provide the user to possibility to enable e-mail reports about his activities?
+>  * Should we provide the user to possibility to enable e-mail reports about his activities?
+>  * What is the preferable interface for displaying logged activities?
+>  * Are there any specific requirement for the app?

 #### Group Observation
 After the customer has presented a rough conception of the app, we asked both prepared and new questions in order to dig for more details.
 That lead to many material which we could use for conducting a requirement analysis.
 This has been done during an internal team meeting right after the customer meeting.